trailblazer/cells/README.md

 = cell(:song, @song).self_link
 ```

-As all helpers are now instance methods, the `#self_link` example can use any existing helper like the URL helpers on the instance level.
+As all helpers are now instance methods, the `#self_link` example can use any existing helper (as the URL helpers) on the instance level.

 Attributes declared using ``::property` are automatically delegated to the decorated model.